Arrangements and Frobenius like structures: A family of parallelly transported hyperplanes

 We will call the collection of our objects\,--\, the combinatorial bundle $(\cd)\times(\sv)\to\cd$ with the contravariant form $S^{(a)}$ and connections (combinatorial and Gauss-Manin); the bundle of algebras $\sqcup_{z\in\C^n-\Delta} A_{\Phi}(z) \to \C^n-\Delta$; the period map $q: \cd \to \sv$, the potential functions $P(z)$ and $\tilde P(z)$, flat periods $S^{(a)}(v,q(z))$, twisted periods $S^{(a)}(I(z),q(z))$\,--\, {\it a Frobenius like structure} on $\cd$.

-The situation here reminds the structure induced on a submanifold of a Frobenius manifold, c.f. \cite{St}.
-From that point of view one may expect that $\sing V$ has an honest Frobenius structure and our Frobenius like structure on $\cd$ is what can be induced from the Frobenius structure on $\sv$ by the period map.
+The situation here reminds the structure induced on a submanifold of a Frobenius manifold, cf. \cite{St}.
+From that point of view one may expect that $\sing V$ has an honest Frobenius structure and our Frobenius like structure on $\cd$ is what can be induced from the Frobenius structure on $\sv$ by the period map, cf. with constructions in \cite{Do, HM}.

 Numerous variations of the definition of the Frobenius structure see, for example, in \cite{D1, D2, M, St, FV}.

 In the next sections we will prove Conjectures \ref{CB}, \ref{CB3}, \ref{CB4} for families of generic arrangements and will describe our structure more precisely.